Azure-Samples/LegacyDotNetAppMigrationWorkshop/HOL/07-app-to-container/Dockerfiles-for-AKS.md

 #### Uses SQL database as the backend that is hosted locally on the same VM

 Since the application is dependent on a local SQL database, we need to migrate our SQL database before deploying our containerized application to AKS.
-The HoL 1 deployment deployed a SQL database for you that matches the IBuySpy local SQL database.
+The HoL 1 deployment created an Azure SQL database from a backup of the local IBuySpy database.

 For deploying on AKS, you can pass updated values for your Web.config in through a config map which we will discuss in the DevOps with containers section for deploying to AKS.
 You won't need to modify any of your connection strings in your Web.config before deploying it to AKS as a container.